zivlevi/demochat/README.md

 * Unit Test step - A freestyle step that runs the unit test of the demo chat after the build

 * Composition step - This step will run a composition which use your chat image from the build step, Docker image of curl and check if your application is responsive.
-It will do so by printing "works" if a curl command to our app at port 5000 succeed.
+It will do so by printing "TEST PASSED" if a curl command to our app at port 5000 succeed.

 So, the first thing you need to do is :